 Scare tapes had already proven its efficiency in household use.
 If you have a full roll, you can put some on your boat’s railings, spreaders, radar, and other parts.
 This will keep flapping in the air and it also reflects the light that it gets struck with.
 Birds have more sensitive eyesight and what we see is just a mild version of what is registered on their vision.

-Any shiny streamers or surfaces will do here but if you want to make the solution easy, buy one of PREDATOR GUARD Scare Tape Bird Repellent.
+Any shiny streamers or surfaces will do here but if you want to make the solution easy, buy one of DE-BIRD Scare Tape Bird Repellent.
 This is a 150-ft. roll that you can use for years to guard your boat.
 Just let the other end flapping in the air and you’ll be scaring birds away from boat.
 Aside from the shiny effect, the tape also produces a metallic clatter that becomes scarier for any birds trying to perch.

 4. Reflective mirrors are useful